 Douglas Graneto Design created a warm and welcoming space for guests.

 Graneto wanted the interiors to reflect the main house.

 He called it “a lovely little folly” where the rooms could be more playful with “a lighter, fresher palette.”

 The kitchen has seating in the bay window, oak floors, and wainscoting on the ceiling and walls.

-The homeowners say they love the cottage so much they’re often tempted to stay in it themselves.
+The cozy guest cottage has two bedrooms and 1,500 square feet.
+The homeowners say they love the little house so much they’re often tempted to stay in it themselves.
 I know I would!

 Visit Austin Patterson Disston Architects to see inside the main house and Old Houses Online to read more about the project (photography by Tria Giovan).
 Oh, and be sure to check out my Cottages & Tiny Houses page to see more of my faves! 🙂